webbgroup/certified-aws-developer-associate-notes/4-aws-security/s3-advanced-security.md

-# S3 Ecnryption for Objects
+# S3 Encryption for Objects

-- There are 4 methods of encryptiing objects in S3
+- There are 4 methods of encrypting objects in S3
     - SSE-S3: encrypt S3 objects using keys handled and managed by AWS
     - SSE-KMS: use AWS KMS to manage encryption keys
     - SSE-C: use KMS custom keys to encrypt data